Exerath-42/cub3D/Readme.md

 Replace `<map_file.cub>` with the path to your scene description file in `.cub` format.
 The program will load the specified map and render the 3D maze.

+You can also use pre-made maps located in the `/maps` directory.

 ## Controls

 - **Movement**: Use the WASD keys to move through the maze.